depture/Chance_NLP_challenge/README.md

 This is a simple model which trains relatively quickly.
 The cross validation outputed an f1-score of ~64.
 It is possible to search for hyper paramaters with bayesian optimisation to improve accuracy.
 Also, a pre-trained word embeddings like glove in a neural model may bring more insight.
 I only add the count of youtube videos per link in comments.
 A lot of them are dead links but it would be interesting to scrap the different urls to extract more information.

+TO DO:
+- Hyper Parameter Optimization
+- Convolutional Network with glove embedding